Reading Well Books on Prescription in Wales

 You can be recommended a title by a health professional, or you can visit your local library and take a book out yourself.

-There are currently two bilingual Reading Well schemes available in Wales: Reading Well for Mental Health and Reading Well for Dementia.
+There are currently three bilingual Reading Well schemes available in Wales: Reading Well for Mental Health, Reading Well for Dementia and Reading Well for Children.

 These lists are not part of the Wales scheme yet, but you may find them useful, and most libraries will have these books available for you to borrow: